mblitherland/litretro/README.md

 - 22: Errors are not handled consistently or well anywhere in the app
 - 24: You should be able to start a retro with the guest link in place
 - 26: Visual improvements on the started page (card creation)
+- 27: Updating the retro theme will delete any cards based upon the current theme (added warning dialogue)